erica-scarpa/VE/readme.md

 The navigation menu is straightforward and self-explanatory.
 To begin your exploration of the *Vocabolario*, you can choose to browse through the [manuscripts](https://erica-scarpa.github.io/VE/Bilingual%20Manuscripts.html), [sources](https://erica-scarpa.github.io/VE/Bilingual.html), or the [glosses](https://erica-scarpa.github.io/VE/Synopsis.html).
 For a visual representation of the included VE entries, you can refer to the visualization accessible [here](https://erica-scarpa.github.io/VE/Chart.html).

 As previously mentioned, since the bilingual compositions are primarily based on acrographic monolingual manuscripts, it's important to consider these [manuscripts](https://erica-scarpa.github.io/VE/Monolingual%20Local%20Manuscripts.html) along with their corresponding [sources](https://erica-scarpa.github.io/VE/Monolingual%20Local.html).
 Additionally, we also take into account other [monolingual Sumerian compositions](https://erica-scarpa.github.io/VE/Monolingual.html) of Mesopotamian origin, albeit to a lesser extent.

-Check the [Milestones](https://erica-scarpa.github.io/VE/Milestones.html) page for a comprehensive overview of the project's achievements and significant developments.

 [//begin]: # "Autogenerated link references for markdown compatibility"1[Manuscript A-1]: <Manuscript A-1> "Manuscript A-1"1[Section NINDA]: <Section NINDA> "NINDA"1[Section KA]: <Section KA> "KA"1[Section SAG]: <Section SAG> "Section SAG"1[Manuscript A-2]: <Manuscript A-2> "Manuscript A-2"1[Manuscript B]: <Manuscript B> "Manuscript B"1[//end]: # "Autogenerated link references"